bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:37 PM CT, March 02</p>
+<p class="updated_time"> Latest data: 09:04 PM CT, March 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 41°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 40°
-- Overcast
+- Mostly Cloudy
 - 85% humidity
 - 8 mph wind
-- 92% cloud cover
+- 76% cloud cover
-- 40 AQI 🟩
+- 39 AQI 🟩
 - 0.06 inches of rain and 0.85 inches of snow in the past 24 hours
-- 1.13 inches of rain expected in the next 48 hours
+- 2.28 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>